cerebral/cerebral/docs/docs/docs/get_started/the_architecture.md

 1. There is no need for immutability in Cerebral because a change to a path means that any component depending on that path should render (no value comparison).
 In applications with large data structures immutability has a high cost.
 There is no need to hack objects and arrays to observe changes to them either.
 There is nothing special about the state you put into Cerebrals state tree
 2. Since there is no value comparison in Cerebral it uses what we call **strict render**.
 This allows us to do render optimizations not possible with other solutions.
 For example you can say that a component depending on a list is only interested in added/removed items of the list or if the list itself is being replaced

+### Visualize the entire app state
+When the state of the application is a single object we can use an object inspector to visualize the whole state of your application.
+With the Cerebral debugger it is easy to build a mental image of application state.
+You can even make changes directly to state to see how it affects the view layer.

 ## Render state
 Since Cerebral stores all the state of the application in a single state tree we need a way to expose that state to the components.
 In some frameworks this is done by passing the whole model or collection of models/stores from the top of the application and down from one component to the next.
 This can become very tedious and fragile as all nested components completely depend on their parent.
 In Cerebral the state of the application is directly connected to each component: